 * * *

 (Suzuki, p.
 225) THEN SAID MAHAMATI to the Blessed One: “Why is it that the ignorant are given up to discrimination and the wise are not?”

-Said the Blessed One: Mahamati, the ignorant cling to names, ideas, and traits; their minds move along [these channels].
-As thus they move along, they feed on multiplicities of objects, fall into the notion of “me and mine” (atmatmiya) and cling to desirable appearances.
-As thus they cling, there is a reversion to ignorance, and they become tainted: karma born of greed, anger, and folly is accumulated.
-As karma is accumulated again and again, their minds become enveloped in the cocoon of discrimination like the silk-worm, and transmigrating in the ocean of birth-and-death they are unable, like the waterwheel, to move forward.
-And because of folly, they do not understand that all things are like Maya, a mirage, the moon in water, and have no self-substance to be imagined as “self and what it has” (atmatmiya); that things rise from their false discrimination; that they are devoid of qualified and qualifying and have nothing to do with the course of birth, abiding, and destruction; that they are born of the discrimination of what is only seen of the Mind itself.
+Said the Blessed One: Mahamati, the ignorant cling to names, ideas, and characteristics; their minds move along [these channels].
+As thus they move along, they feed on multiplicities of objects, fall into the notion of self and its possessions (atmatmiya) and cling to desirable appearances.
+As thus they cling, there is a reversion to ignorance and they become tainted: karma born of greed, anger, and ignorance is accumulated.
+As karma is accumulated again and again, their minds, like the silk-worm, become enveloped in the cocoon of discrimination, and transmigrating in the ocean of birth-and-death they are unable to move forward.
+And because of ignorance they do not understand that all things are like Maya, a mirage, the moon in water, and have no self-nature to be imagined as a self and its possessions; that things rise from their own false discrimination; that things are not conditioned and do not condition, and have nothing to do with the course of birth, abiding, and destruction; that they are born of the discrimination of what is only seen of the mind itself.
 And thus they assert that they are born of Isvara (God, also called Brahman), time, atoms, or a supreme spirit, for they follow names and appearances.
 Mahamati, the ignorant are borne along by appearances.

 Goddard, Dwight (1932).
 A Buddhist Bible (First Edition). (http://www.sacred-texts.com/bud/bb/index.htm) (http://zen-ua.org/wp-content/uploads/lankavatara_sutra_english.pdf)